 All area students from kindergarten through high school are invited to participate in the annual Student Art & Essay Contest.
 All of the entries will be displayed at the Faire.
 The work of all 56 winners will be displayed at the Alachua County Library Headquarters during the month of January.
 All winners will receive two complimentary passes to the Faire.
-A special Awards Ceremony will take place on Sunday, February 4 at 2:30 p.m., at the Royal Court inside the Faire.
-The King and Queen will award three grand-prize winners with $25 gift certificates (5 in $5 increments) to be spent at the Medieval Faire, and a total of 56 first, second, and third place prizes will be awarded.
+A special Awards Ceremony will take place on Sunday, February 4 at 2:30 p.m., at the Royal Court.
+The King and Queen will award four grand-prize winners with $25 gift certificates (5 in $5 increments) to be spent at the Medieval Faire, and a total of 56 first, second, and third place prizes will be awarded.

 There is a limit of one entry per student for each contest.
 Students may enter both the essay and the art contest.
 Each entry must include a completed contest entry form attached to the backside of their submission.